bastie/w2ni18n/index.md

 # Word to Number i18n

-**Word to Number i18n** is a full new implementation of great Python word2number module for English sentences.
+**Word to Number i18n** is a full new implementation of great Python word2number module for English and other languages sentences.
 In result of this work it

-- support non-english languages
+- support non-english languages (es, fr, ru, sk - yes and en)
 - provide the business logic as
     - Java Archiv
     - Python Module